You are here

 With her experiment in the books, she’s now in the process of analyzing the data.
 Her initial findings indicate that the Meadowood points seemed to fly more consistently than the Madison Points—leading her to believe the Meadowoods were capable of being used as arrowheads.

 As she continues to look at the results from her experiment, she will be preparing to share her findings at the Presidential Scholars Colloquium later this semester, capping the end of her two-year research project.
-“I’m really glad for this opportunity to do independent research while still as an undergrad.
+“I’m really glad for the opportunity to do independent research while still an undergrad.
 Not all colleges have these kinds of opportunities, so I’m really happy that Potsdam has a program like this,” she said.